madhusudhand/themes/README.md

 # Automattic Themes

-The development repository for themes maintained by the [Automattic Theme Team](https://themeshaper.com/about/).
+The development repository for themes maintained by the [Automattic Themes Team](https://themeshaper.com/about/).

 ## What's Here